 Oregon State University Precollege Programs sponsors Expeditions which has been developed with guidance from an advisory board of OSU personnel, public school staff, area TAG specialists, and parents.

-The half-day morning sessions are held at Linus Pauling Middle School.
+The half-day morning sessions are held at Cheldelin Middle School.
 Classes meet for ten days, Mondays-Fridays, July 6-17, 2015, 8:45 a.m. to noon.
 Program participants explore and receive instruction in areas of interest not usually available to them during the regular school year.

 Expeditions participants attend three hours of classes each morning.
-Students select courses from a proposed list of courses that will be available in early April.
+Students select courses from a proposed list of courses that will be available in April.
 A partial listing of possible course offerings includes:

 Engineering, Marimbas, Math, Marvelous Machines, Spanish